-Our understanding and awareness of depression has, thankfully, evolved some way beyond the old-fashioned, "Pull yourself together" response.
-Most now know that it's a multi-faceted, shape-shifting, and frequently debilitating condition that transcends race, sex, and creed.
+Our understanding and awareness of depression has, thankfully, evolved some way beyond the old-fashioned, "Oh, just pull yourself together" response.
+Most now know that it's a multi-faceted, shape-shifting and frequently debilitating condition that transcends race, sex and creed.
 But we still don't know exactly why some become depressed and some don't.

-The thesis is simple: Everyone feels like shit when they're sick.
-That ennui we feel when we're unwell—listlessness, lack of enthusiasm, troubled sleep, tearfulness, and a general feeling of wading through tar—is apparently known among psychologists as "sickness behavior."
-Our bodies are pretty intelligent, see—they behave this way so that we stop, lie still, and let our system fight whatever infection of virus has us croaking for Gatorade on the couch.
+The thesis is simple: everyone feels like shit when they're ill.
+That ennui we feel when we're unwell – listlessness, lack of enthusiasm, troubled sleep, tearfulness and a general feeling of wading through tar – is apparently known among psychologists as "sickness behaviour".
+Our bodies are pretty intelligent, see – they behave this way so that we stop, lie still and let our system fight whatever infection or virus has us croaking for Lucozade on the sofa.

 These kinds of emotional responses are also typical of depression, though.
-So, scientists are asking: If sick people feel and act a lot like depressed people, might there be a link?
+So, scientists are asking: If ill people feel and act a lot like depressed people, might there be a link?

 On the one hand, the theory linking physical illness and depression is encouraging.
 Carmine Pariante, a Kings College psychiatrist who is quoted in the Guardian report, says that we're between five and ten years away from a blood test that can measure levels of inflammation in depressed people.
 If both Pariante's estimate and the inflammation-depression theory are correct, we could potentially be just five years from an adequate "cure" for depression.

 And stigma is important, largely because it has helped create the mental healthcare system at work in this country today.
-With stories like there being more children hospitalized for self-harming than ever, and the knowledge that our doctors still have antiquated "flag" systems for identifying anorexia in boys, it can feel like we remain stuck in the dark ages.
-Our general language surrounding mental health doesn't ever feel quite right, either—consider the phrase "nervous breakdown," a pair of words that feel both too sensationalist and reductive to describe an evolving disorder whose myriad symptoms can include insomnia, rigid anxiety, panic, intense gut discomfort, weight loss, total lack of libido, and body tremors.
+With stories like there being more children hospitalised for self-harming than ever, and the knowledge that our GPs still have antiquated "flag" systems for identifying anorexia in boys, it can feel like we remain stuck in the dark ages.
+Our general language surrounding mental health doesn't ever feel quite right, either – consider the phrase "nervous breakdown", a pair of words that feel both too sensationalist and reductive to describe an evolving disorder whose myriad symptoms can include insomnia, rigid anxiety, panic, intense gut discomfort, weight loss, total lack of libido and body tremors.

-While there are certainly many other physiological causes of inflammation that support the theory—obesity (excess body fat, particularly around the belly, harbors huge amounts of cytokines) being one—it would be naive to suggest that all depression is a side effect of physical illness.
+While there are certainly many other physiological causes of inflammation that support the theory – obesity (excess body fat, particularly around the belly, harbours huge amounts of cytokines) being one – it would be naive to suggest that all depression is a side effect of physical illness.
 For so many of us, day-to-day life is practically booby-trapped with despair; you could argue that we're chronically inflamed all the time.
 However, at least this new research from people like Slavich is opening up the discussion and revealing the complexities of mental illness.
 And if the realisation that basically anyone can be mentally ill doesn't make people more sympathetic to mental illness, is there anything that will?